-Thermal insulation packing is used to ship highly temperature sensitive products like Pharmaceuticals, Sea foods, Chocolates, Meat, Wine, Cheese, Butter, Fresh Flowers, Fresh Herbs and Gourmet Meals etc. All these consumer products and innumerable others are shipped from one destination to the other locally as also globally.
+Thermal insulated packaging is used to ship temperature-sensitive products such as pharmaceuticals, seafoods, chocolates, meat, wine, cheese, butter, fresh flowers, fresh herbs and gourmet meals.
+All these consumer products and innumerable others can be shipped both locally and globally.
 Preservation of these consumer goods is necessary due to the following reasons:

-- To keep their food value intact.
 This aspect is very important.
-If the actual food value including shape, size and taste are not gained from a food product then consumers will not pay for it.
+If important characteristics of the food – including shape, size and taste – are not preserved, then product value is lost.

-- Reflective materials also called metalized films which are actually polymer films having a thin layer of aluminum.
+- Reflective materials – also referred to as metalized, mylar or silver films – which are actually polymer films with a thin layer of aluminum.

 - Polystyrene foam or Styrofoam

-Thus, thermal packaging is designed to preserve the temperature inside the packing intact while minimizing transfer of heat outside.
-This helps a product to be preserved in perfect condition until it reaches to its final destination.
+Thermal packaging is designed to preserve the temperature inside the packaging, while minimizing transfer of heat from outside.
+This helps a product to be preserved in perfect condition until it reaches its final destination.